DorDorHome/architectural_and_learning_on_loss_landscape/docs/EXPERIMENTS.md

 # Experiments: structure and templates

+This document describes the standard structure for typical supervised learning experiments.
-Each experiment is a self-contained folder under `experiments/<experiment_name>/` with:
+Each experiment is a self-contained folder under `experiments/<experiment_name>/`.

+Specialized experiments (e.g., for Hessian analysis or Reinforcement Learning) may have a different structure and entry points.
+For those, please refer to the `README.md` file inside the specific experiment's folder.

+A standard experiment contains:
 - `train.py` (or similar entrypoint) annotated with `@hydra.main(config_path="cfg", config_name="config")`
 - `cfg/config.yaml` providing an `ExperimentConfig`-shaped config (with nested `data`, `net`, `learner`, `evaluation`, etc.)